Porcelain outdoor tiles on a patio with non-slip surface

 Clean regularly with mild detergent and water.

-Avoid harsh chemicals that can damage the surface or color.
+Avoid harsh chemicals that can damage the surface or colour.

 Seal natural stone tiles annually to prevent water damage.